-Stella McCartney (also referred to as "SMC" in this statement) is a luxury lifestyle brand that was launched under the designer's name in 2001.
+STELLA MCCARTNEY is a luxury lifestyle brand that was launched under the designer's name in 2001.
 A lifelong vegetarian, Stella McCartney does not use any leather, skins, feathers or fur in her designs, collaborations, or licensed products.
 The brand is committed to ethical values, and believes the company is responsible for the resources it uses and the impact it has on the people, animals and the planet.

-Stella McCartney offers women's ready-to- wear, accessories and kidswear, as well as a unisex range.
+SMC offers women's ready-to-wear, accessories and kidswear.
 Periodically, SMC enters into collaborations for the production of product ranges beyond the above core categories (e.g., furniture).
 The standards and policies of SMC are enforced in each of these collaborations.
-With 43 freestanding stores and Shop-in- Shop across New York City, London, Paris, Milan, Tokyo, Shanghai and Beijing, and additional 672 specialty shops and department stores, are collection our now sold in 53 countries and shipped to 45 countries via online.
-As of 31 December 2021, we have 541 permanent employees.
+With 42 freestanding stores and Shop-in- Shop across major cities like New York City, London, Paris, Milan, Tokyo, Shanghai and Beijing, and additional 666 specialty shops and department stores, our collection is now sold in 71 countries and shipped to 63 countries via online.
+As of 31 December 2022, we have 538 permanent employees.